-For American’s, ice cream is one of our favorite desserts.
-Who doesn’t remember going to an ice cream stand on a warm summer night ready to make what seemed to be the most important decision of the day; what flavor should I have?
-With all the nostalgia around ice cream, it is surprising to learn that it did not start in the US, not to mention the origins started long before the thought of the New World.
+For American’s ice cream is one of our favorite desserts.
+Who doesn’t remember going to an ice cream stand on a warm summer's night ready to make what seemed to be the most important decision of the day; what flavor should I have?
+With all the nostalgia around ice cream, it may be surprising to learn that the sweet treat did not originate in America.
+Ice cream has been made and consumed long before the thought of a New World.

 Then there was the creation of the ice cream cone.
-Many are involved, in there own way, but each of them lead to the ultimate success of the cone.
+Many are involved, in their own way, but each of them lead to the ultimate success of the cone.
 Antonio Valvana, an ice cream manufacturer in England, is said to have created an ice cream cone biscuit around 1901.
 Italo Marchiony, an ice cream vender in New York City, is said to have invented the cone that we are all familiar with and even had it patented in 1903.
-Yet, the popularity of the cone was not until famous 1904 St. Louis Fair (why famous?… this fair was the start of the hotdog, cotton candy, hamburger…).
+Yet, the popularity of the cone was not until the famous 1904 St. Louis Fair (why famous?… this fair was the start of the hotdog, cotton candy, hamburger…).
 Ernest Hamwi, a Syrian concession vendor, was making a fried dough type dessert called a zalabia next to an ice cream vender, Arnold Fornachou.
-Fornachou, one of the 50 ice cream venders at the Fair, was so busy that they ran out of the dishes.
+Fornachou, one of the 50 ice cream vendor's at the Fair, was so busy that they ran out dishes.
 Hamwi whipped up a waffle and curled it like a cornucopia for the ice cream customers, it was a match made in dessert heaven.
 The combination was referred to as the World’s Fair Cornucopia.
 The success from the Fair encouraged Hamwi to start his own business, the Missouri Cone Company (later known as the Western Cone Company).
-An inventor from Pittsburgh, PA, Leonard Westling invents and patents in 1909 the cone shaper.
+An inventor from Pittsburgh, PA, Leonard Westling invented and patented the cone shaper in 1909.
 In 1924 Carl Taylor from Cleveland patented the ice cream cone rolling machine.
 That same year, cone production reaches a staggering 245 million.The largest ice cream cone manufacture today is about an hour north of Pittsburgh, in a town called Hermitage.
 The Joy Cone Company bakes over 1.5 billion cones a year, and ships their edible vessel worldwide.

 The US has many different ice cream restaurants, some better known than others.
-One of the most popular ice cream parlors in America was Howard Johnsons, which started in the 1920's in Quincy, Massachusetts.
+One of the most popular ice cream parlors in America was Howard Johnson's, which started in the 1920's in Quincy, Massachusetts.
 "HoJo's", the popular nickname of the restaurant, famously served 28 flavors of ice cream along with their reasonably priced fare.
 The restaurant had a bright orange pyramid roof, which was brilliant marketing.
-Once kids, and parents a like, saw the roof from a distance, there would be little doubt that they would not stop for a quick scoop or two.
+Once kids, and parents alike, saw the roof from a distance, there would be little doubt that they would not stop for a quick scoop or two.
 The ice cream flavors included favorites like butter crunch and black raspberry, and of course vanilla.
 They also introduced flavors that few had experienced in an ice cream, like; peppermint stick, macaroon, lemon stick and fruit salad.
 The ice cream parlor exploded to a full-blown restaurant chain throughout the US, always serving the crowning jewel, ice cream.
 Even the famed Jacques Pepin worked at the restaurant in the 1960s, though briefly, he was said to have helped the restaurant chain create their signature menu.
-Sadly, all but one of the 1000 restaurants remain left, in Lake George, NY.
+Sadly, only one of the original 1000 restaurants remain, which is in Lake George, NY.